 The CWCS was the first interdisciplinary academic center in the country devoted to understanding and making visible working-class culture.
 For 17 years, its faculty, staff, and community affiliates taught courses, conducted research, and worked with community organizations on a wide variety of topics, including working-class voting patterns, representations of class in the media and the arts, class in education, and the complex relationships among class, race, and other social categories.

-The CWCS closed at the end of 2012, but the blog continues, and much of the Center’s work is being carried on by the Working-Class Studies Association.
+The CWCS closed at the end of 2012, but the blog continues.
 The CWCS Legacy Fund also provides continuing support for research, teaching, and community-based projects on working-class culture in the Mahoning Valley.